NotQuiteApex/Docker-OpenFortressServer/README.md

 # Open Fortress Server with Docker
 A Docker image to streamline and easily deploy new Open Fortress servers.
 Requires [Docker](https://docker.com/) to be installed.
 Based off the ["official server guide"](https://steamcommunity.com/sharedfiles/filedetails/?id=2090433448).
 The image is rebuilt automatically every night with all the latest updates for everything.
+This project is a heavy work in progress and should not be used long term just yet!

 # Tags
 * [`latest`](Dockerfile.of) - The latest basic server image of Open Fortress.